-NOTE: The ignition key that is used to start the vehicle is used to lock or unlock the doors, tailgate, console storage, and glove box.
+NOTE: The ignition key that is used to start the vehicle is used to lock or unlock the doors, tailgate, and console storage.

 To unlock doors and tailgate insert the key and turn.
 Once unlocked, the tailgate can be opened or closed without using the key.